Nausea and vomiting: Information for clinicians

 Erythromycin 250mg bd may help

-Physical obstruction (from tumour or external compression)
+Physical obstruction (from tumour or external compression by ascites)

 Vomiting pattern depends on level of obstruction